mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 GRANT REPLICATION SLAVE, SLAVE MONITOR ON *.* TO 'replication'@'replicationhost';
 ```

-## Master selection
+## Primary selection

-Only one backend can be master at any given time.
-A master must be running
+Only one backend can be primary at any given time.
+A primary must be running
 (successfully connected to by the monitor) and its *read_only*-setting must be
 off.
-A master may not be replicating from another server in the monitored
+A primary may not be replicating from another server in the monitored
-cluster unless the master is part of a multimaster group.
-Master selection
+cluster unless the primary is part of a multiprimary group.
+Primary selection
-prefers to select the server with the most slaves, possibly in multiple
+prefers to select the server with the most replicas, possibly in multiple
 replication layers.
-Only slaves reachable by a chain of running relays or
+Only replicas reachable by a chain of running relays or
-directly connected to the master count.
+directly connected to the primary count.
 When multiple servers are tied for
-master status, the server which appears earlier in the `servers`-setting of the
+primary status, the server which appears earlier in the `servers`-setting of the
 monitor is selected.

-Servers in a cyclical replication topology (multimaster group) are interpreted
+Servers in a cyclical replication topology (multiprimary group) are interpreted
-as having all the servers in the group as slaves.
-Even from a multimaster group
+as having all the servers in the group as replicas.
+Even from a multiprimary group
-only one server is selected as the overall master.
+only one server is selected as the overall primary.

-After a master has been selected, the monitor prefers to stick with the choice
+After a primary has been selected, the monitor prefers to stick with the choice
-even if other potential masters with more slave servers are available.
+even if other potential primaries with more replica servers are available.
 Only if
-the current master is clearly unsuitable does the monitor try to select another
+the current primary is clearly unsuitable does the monitor try to select another
-master.
-An existing master turns invalid if:
+primary.
+An existing primary turns invalid if:

 1. It is unwritable (*read_only* is on).
 2. It has been down for more than *failcount* monitor passes and has no running
-slaves.
-Running slaves behind a downed relay count.
+replicas.
+Running replicas behind a downed relay count.
 3. It did not previously replicate from another server in the cluster but it
 is now replicating.
-4. It was previously part of a multimaster group but is no longer, or the
+4. It was previously part of a multiprimary group but is no longer, or the
-multimaster group is replicating from a server not in the group.
+multiprimary group is replicating from a server not in the group.

 Cases 1 and 2 cover the situations in which the DBA, an external script or even
-another MaxScale has modified the cluster such that the old master can no longer
+another MaxScale has modified the cluster such that the old primary can no longer
-act as master.
+act as primary.
 Cases 3 and 4 are less severe.
 In these cases the topology has
-changed significantly and the master should be re-selected, although the old
+changed significantly and the primary should be re-selected, although the old
-master may still be the best choice.
+primary may still be the best choice.

-The master change described above is different from failover and switchover
+The primary change described above is different from failover and switchover
 described in section
 [Failover, switchover and auto-rejoin](#failover,-switchover-and-auto-rejoin).
-A master change only modifies the server roles inside MaxScale but does not
+A primary change only modifies the server roles inside MaxScale but does not
 modify the cluster other than changing the targets of read and write queries.
-Failover and switchover perform a master change on their own.
+Failover and switchover perform a primary change on their own.

 As a general rule, it's best to avoid situations where the cluster has multiple
-standalone servers, separate master-slave pairs or separate multimaster groups.
+standalone servers, separate primary-replica pairs or separate multiprimary groups.
-Due to master invalidation rule 2, a standalone master can easily lose the
+Due to primary invalidation rule 2, a standalone primary can easily lose the
-master status to another valid master if it goes down.
-The new master probably
+primary status to another valid primary if it goes down.
+The new primary probably
 does not have the same data as the previous one.
-Non-standalone masters are less
+Non-standalone primaries are less
-vulnerable, as a single running slave or multimaster group member will keep the
+vulnerable, as a single running replica or multiprimary group member will keep the
-master valid even when down.
+primary valid even when down.

 ## Configuration